onyourmarks-agency/oym-webpack-boilerplate/README.md

         cd /path/to/project

-8: Run

-to install all of the packages:
+8: Run Pnpm to install all of the packages:

         pnpm install